microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

     * Add appsettings for Dynamics and LUIS connections.
     * Add a package reference to adaptive cards.
     * Register Smart assist bot and other operations in `ConfigureServices()` in Startup.
-4. Fill the values in [appsettings.json](SmartAssistBot/appsettings.json).
+4. Fill the values in [appsettings.json](SmartAssistBot/appsettings.json) file.

     There are 3 primary sections in appsettings.json that you will have to fill correctly for this sample code to work -
       - **Bot settings**<br />